 - 3.12 Concentration of risks arises when a number of obligors, counterparties or investees are engaged in similar business activities or activities in the same geographic region or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
-Accordingly, such concentrations indicate the relative sensitivity of the Bank's performance to developments affecting a particular industry or region. - 3.13 The Bank has established limits based on geographic regions and industry sectors.
-The Bank's Large Exposure Policy details the Bank's exposure limits and is in compliance with the concentration limits laid down by the CBB. - 3.14 The quantitative details of the Bank's credit risk exposures are depicted in the following tables, which are representative of the position during the period and, accordingly, of the average exposures:
+Accordingly, such concentrations indicate the relative sensitivity of the Bank's performance to developments affecting a particular industry or - 3.13 The Bank has established limits based on geographic regions and industry sectors.
+The Bank's Large Exposure Policy details the Bank's exposure limits and is in compliance with the concentration limits laid down by the CBB.

-a.
-Table 5: Distribution of the Bank's exposures by geographic sector as at 30 June 2015
+- 3.14 The quantitative details of the Bank's credit risk exposures are depicted in the following tables, which are representative of the position during the period and, accordingly, of the average - Table 5: Distribution of the Bank's exposures by geographic sector as at 30 June 2016

+Distribution of Bank's exposures by geographic sector